AppleSocHot: Hot Hot Hot

-I started with the obvious (and only option), put the device into recovery mode and do an "Update" through iTunes (not "Restore", I wanted to keep the data)...
+I started with the obvious and only option, put the device into recovery mode and do an "Update" through iTunes (not "Restore", I want to keep the data)...
 Well, that failed.
 That's it.
-Done.
-No other official option to fix the issue without losing the data.
+There is no other official option to fix the issue without losing the data.
 I could not accept that.

 Even Apple would probably just replace the logic board and the data would be gone.

 Searching for other tools quickly led me to idevicerestore, an open-source project to install iOS firmware files.
 That also failed, mainly because it is just an open-source re-implementation of the iTunes procedure.